migoun/mechanical_keyboard_mac/README.md

     <li>Hint<br>
     If you want to save money, it maybe a good idea to start small.
 This way you won't fail at the end product like I did.
 I had to order this PCB twice, second time with the VBus corrected.
 For 2$ you can design a little board like this and try it out, get used to micro chips and how they work.
 For me it worked right after soldering. <br> <img src="pics/devboard.jpg" width="600"/><br>I then connected some LEDs and switches from my Arduino and flashed QMK firmware on the chip.
 To make a 4 key keyboard.
 It worked perfectly fine.<br><img src="pics/testkeyboard.jpg" width="800" /><br> At this point I was sure what I'm doing, and ready to spend more money for the next keyboard PCB.<br>
     </li><br>
-    <li>Stabilizers<br>
+    <li>Switch Cutouts<br>
-    I've ordered PCB mount stabs for cherry by mistake, should have gone with plate mount stabs.
-Just clipping them doesn't help, they don't fit at all.
-So I had to order new stabs.<br>
+    I forgot to rotate vertical keys on the PCB, in the Case &amp; Plate builder the cutouts were rotated automatically.
+So the return key and the two vertical keys on the numblock were rotated by 90&deg; on the mounting plate, but not on the PCB.
+The Cherry and Gateron switches both fit the holes anyway, but without fixating.
+They are kept there by soldering only.
+Luckily assembling was possible anyway with Cherry.
+With Costar however, no luck.
+The keycap wouldn't fit on a 90&deg; rotated switch with opposite Costar stabs.
+So I had to remove the stabs completely there, resulting in a wobbly key.<br>
     </li><br>
     <li>LEDs<br>
     The LEDs I've ordered were too weak.
 They almost didn't illuminate at all.
 Turns out they were "Indication" LEDs.
 What I needed though, were Illumination LEDs.
 I didn't know which parameter in the datasheet actually stands for light intensity, and found that "mcd" is the one (Millicandela).
 The LEDs just had 8 mcd, which is close to nothing.
-Then I've ordered some other LEDs on ebay for 216&euro;.
+Then I've ordered some other LEDs on ebay for 2&euro;.
 They had about 550 mcd and were nice and bright!
 They are on the picture at the top, the green ones.<br>
     Of course they had to be of the same current (20mA) and mounting type 1206.<br>
     </li><br>
     <li>Firmware<br>